Daniel Cornejo

 Google represents one of the most competitive and influential professional environments in the world.
 What decisions, skills, or key moments led you to become part of that ecosystem?

-The key moment came in 2021 after several years of a career at another technology multinational.
+The key moment came in 2021 after a several-year career in another technology multinational.

 It was there that I clearly saw the profound change that Cloud, Data, and Artificial Intelligence technologies were generating in the market, and Google's unique potential to lead this new technological era.
 That vision made my decision to make the leap extremely easy.

-I also consider that what brought me to Google was having developed the capacity for reinvention: the ability to move from traditional technology to understanding and articulating the strategic value that artificial intelligence and data bring to businesses today.
+I believe that what also brought me to Google was having developed the capacity for reinvention: the ability to transition from traditional technology to understanding and articulating the strategic value that artificial intelligence and data bring to businesses today.

-From my experience on a personal level and as part of Google, we see AI not as a replacement, but as a strategic ally that elevates our potential.
+From my personal experience and as part of Google, we see AI not as a replacement, but as a strategic ally that elevates our potential.

 The capabilities that are exposed today with this development are all those that are mechanical, repetitive, and predictable.
 If a task consists simply of processing data or following fixed rules, it will be automated.

-On the contrary, I believe that what will remain deeply human and of extremely high value is what technology cannot replicate:
+On the contrary, I believe that what will remain deeply human and of the highest value is that which technology cannot replicate:

 Critical and ethical thinking: AI gives us the answers, but we must ask the right strategic questions.

-Empathy and leadership: Building trust and the value relationships we build over time are irreplaceable.
+Empathy and leadership: Building trust and the valuable relationships we build over time are irreplaceable.

 Adaptability: The willingness to continuously unlearn and learn.

-In technology, there is much talk of innovation, but in the region, there are also gaps, fears, and inequalities.
+In technology, there is a lot of talk about innovation, but in the region, there are also gaps, fears, and inequalities.
 What do you think Latin America needs to stop consuming technology and start creating it?

 This is an urgent challenge in the region.
-For Latin America and especially our country to stop being a consumer and start being a creator of technology, I believe that cloud technologies and services are the great equalizer of opportunities.
+For Latin America and especially our country to stop being a consumer and become a creator of technology, I believe that cloud technologies and services are the great equalizer of opportunities.
 I believe these three concrete actions could help this purpose:

-Democratize knowledge: Today, a student in Bolivia has access to the same infrastructure, technology, and AI capacity as an engineer in Silicon Valley or a first-world country.
-The gap is no longer physical or a lack of access to technology, but of specialized training to design solutions, not just operate them.
+Democratize knowledge: Today, a student in Bolivia has access to the same infrastructure, technology, and AI capability as an engineer in Silicon Valley or a first-world country.
+The gap is no longer physical or a lack of access to technology, but rather specialized training to design solutions, not just operate them.

 Solve local pain points: We must not just copy external solutions.
-The real value lies in using technology to solve problems specific to our region: agriculture, financial inclusion, and logistics among others.
+The real value lies in using technology to solve problems specific to our region: agriculture, financial inclusion, logistics, among others.
 I believe that our creativity in the face of adversity is our greatest advantage.

-Create intellectual property: We need to connect academia, the private sector, and young talent to develop local, scalable technological solutions with an export mindset.
+Create intellectual property: We need to connect academia, the private sector, and young talent to develop scalable local technological solutions with an exporting mindset.

 Technology is already available to everyone.
-The challenge now is to train and empower the human talent we have to go from user to creator.
+The challenge now is to train and empower the human talent we have to turn them from users into creators.

 Your career has spanned telecommunications, data centers, cloud, analytics, artificial intelligence, and digital transformation.
 What was the professional leap that most forced you to reinvent yourself?